PrincetonUniversity/IBDmix/README.md

 caveats where discordant homozygous SNPs still get considered even if they are within masked regions
 ([more info](https://github.com/PrincetonUniversity/IBDmix/issues/10)).
-Additionally, IBDmix calls may occur around masked sites if there is a positive LOD score "leading into" a masked regions.
+Additionally, IBDmix calls may still include masked sites if there is a positive LOD score "leading into" a masked regions.

 - __-d, --LOD-threshold__